-To be eligible to receive the Doctor of Jurisprudence (J.D.) degree from Drake University Law School, a candidate must have completed 90 semester hours for law credit within 84 months of entering law school (including a minimum of 69 semester hours in regularly scheduled class sessions); must have completed all required courses, including the advanced writing requirement and a designated professional skills course; must have achieved a cumulative grade point average of 2.00 on all law work attempted; and must have earned six residence credits.
+To be eligible to receive the Juris Doctor degree from Drake University Law School, a candidate must have completed 90 semester hours for law credit within 84 months of entering law school (including a minimum of 69 semester hours in regularly scheduled class sessions); must have completed all required courses, including the advanced writing requirement and a designated professional skills course; must have achieved a cumulative grade point average of 2.00 on all law work attempted; and must have earned six residence credits.
 For a complete list of graduation requirements, see Student Handbook § 5.2.

 ADVANCED WRITING REQUIREMENT - Student Handbook § 5.2.2

 All graduates must earn a minimum of two credits through completion of a writing requirement, in addition to the first-year research, writing and appellate argument program.

 PROFESSIONAL SKILLS REQUIREMENT - Student Handbook § 5.2.8